ShouvikGhosh2048/3d-crossword-generation/README.md

   - `description` (optional): The description of the word.
 If not provided, the description will be generated.
 Must be non-empty if provided.
 - `noNewWords`: If present in the URL, no new words are generated.
 (This parameter doesn't require any value.)

+The route returns a JSON object with a crossword (or an error if the server was unable to generate a crossword).

 ## Idea
 The project idea came from [Saham](https://www.linkedin.com/in/saham-sil-943112277/).